We the People

 How can I learn more about what it is like to teach We the People?

 You should attend our Constitution Camp in the fall.
-This training will give teachers information about content, teaching strategies, and classroom applications for both our Moot Court and We the People programs.
-If you’re unable to attend Constitution Camp, contact us and we can try to work out something on an individual basis.
+This professional development workshop will give teachers information about content, teaching strategies, and classroom applications for both our Moot Court and We the People programs.
+If you are unable to attend Constitution Camp, contact the program coordinator to discuss other options.
 Additionally, you can use the lessons/resources already available on our website.

 Do you offer a more in-depth training to get started in the program?